real-intelligence/Clarity/README.md

 ## Features

-🔆 **Complete granular control of all logs printed to the console**:
+### Complete granular control of all logs printed to the console:

 - isolate entities, functions or collections of specific print statements.
 - display function names or control nodes only.
 - switch all printing on or off.

-🔆 **Deactivate printing for release without removing print statements**:
+### Deactivate printing for release without removing print statements:

-- Keeping Clarity print statements intact yet inert in the code source.
+- Keep Clarity print statements intact yet inert in the code source.

-🔆 **All print log data is separated from the source code**:
+### All print log data is separated from the source code:

 - each JSON data point is referenced by a single unique print number.
 - the JSON data is accessed as project files that are editable within Xcode.
 - significantly reduce the chance of introducing regressions through accidental deletions such as can occur when editing print statements in source.

-🔆 **Public API with a negligible footprint to help maintain clean code**:
+### Public API with a negligible footprint to help maintain clean code:

-  - overloads the familiar Swift print() function.
+- Clarity print statements overload the familiar Swift print() function.
 - simple, quick and intuitive to add log references.
 - reduces the impact of logging on source code to the absolute minimum.

-🔆 **Print statement output designed to be easily read as a clear narrative of the control flow**:
+### Output design easily read as a clear narrative of the control flow:

-  - control flow logs printed as concise 'event – effect' pairs.
+- control flow logs printed as concise ‘event – effect’ pairs.
 - each statement tagged by entity code, function and print number.
-  - quick to find nodes of interest in the code using the tags.
+- quick to find nodes of interest in the code using the statement tags.
+- custom or relative numbering system for tagging functions and control flow nodes.

-🔆 **Print statement output formatted using semantic assignment of symbols**:
+### Output formatted using semantic assignment of symbols:

-  - aids clear visual detection of unexpected events or anomalies in the control flow.
+- aids clear visual detection of anomalies in the control flow.
 - semantic symbols can be set to coloured Apple symbols.
 - fully customisable settings for formatting, symbols and display.

-🔆 **Values and Errors can be passed as arguments to print statements**:
+### Values and Errors can be passed as arguments to print statements:

-  - values displayed formatted as an easily readable list.
+- the log output of value arguments formatted as an easily readable list.
-  - LocalizedErrors automatically displayed as a NSLocalizedString written for the specific custom error case.
+- any `LocalizedError` automatically displayed as a `NSLocalizedString`written for the specific custom error case.

-🔆 **Custom or relative numbering system for tagging functions and control flow nodes**.

-🔆 **Number tag sequence only display:**
+### Number tag sequence only display:

 - concise and space efficient yet potentially comprehensive list of control flow nodes.
-  - track paths through complex algorithms.
+- use to help track paths through complex algorithms.
 - trace the source of intermittent errors using overlaid transparencies.

-🔆 **SwiftUI support:**
+### SwiftUI support:

 - print output from within `body` vars and view modifiers.

-🔆 **Written entirely in Swift without third party dependancies.**

-🔆 **Easy to install and use:**
+### Easy to install and use:

 - unambiguous instructions
 - no terminal use, build phase scripts or third party application required.

+### Written entirely in Swift without third party dependancies.

-🔆  **Comprehensive API docs [website](http://clarity.developer.realint.org)  and reference [documentation](Documentation/Documentation.md) provided.**
+### Comprehensive API docs [website](http://clarity.developer.realint.org/) and reference [documentation](https://realint.org/clarity/reference/)